mikepenzin/timeago-simple/README.md

 # timeago-simple
-Timeago is a plugin that makes it easy to support automatically updating fuzzy timestamps (e.g. "4 minutes ago" or "1 day ago")
+Timeago is a simple plugin that makes it easy to support automatically updating fuzzy timestamps (e.g. "4 minutes ago" or "1 day ago")

 Install: